polkadot-fellows/JIPs/JIP-3.md

     Event ID (ID of the corresponding "authoring" or "importing" event) len++[Service ID ++ Accumulate Cost] (Accumulated services and the cost of their accumulate calls)

 Each service should be listed at most once in the accumulated services list.
+The length of the accumulated services list should not exceed 500.
+If more than 500 services are accumulated in a block, the costs of the services with lowest total gas usage should be combined and reported with service ID 0xffffffff (note that this is otherwise not a valid service ID).

 ## Block distribution events